harik8/sandbox/README.md

 "**Manal Petti**" (மணல் பெட்டி) in Tamil means Sandbox.
 Sand(மணல்) - Manal Box/Container(பெட்டி) - Petti.

 This repository contains code for my **BREAK-LEARN-FIX** or Sandbox environment.
+It includes,
-It includes GH workflow for CICD, Kubernetes addons and containarized applications.
+ - GH workflow for CICD
+ - Kubernetes addons
+ - Containarized applications.

 It is being implemented in a way that can be easily deployed any Kubernetes flavour.